withoutboats/propane/README.md

 Therefore, it is potentially the case that generators restricted to not contain self-references are sufficient for this use case.
 Propane intends to explore that possibility.

-(Note: there is currently a bug where references are not allowed as arguments to generators at all.
-This is because we need to expand lifetimes ourselves to get the correct lifetime ellision for generators; an issue is open to track this problem.